SLUGIS/FDOP/README.md

 ###Updating the FDOP Annually###
 ---

-- Enter in all fire and weather records for the past year
+- Enter in all fire and weather records for the past year to your master data & master weather spreadsheets.
 - Run the above statistical graphics to produce new charts.
 These charts shouldn’t change too drastically unless there were exceptionally large or small fires, or drastically hot or cold days.
     - Fire Occurrence Graphs will need to be updated.
 All descriptive text and percentages need to be adjusted accordingly.
 - Climatology Graphs of Temperature and Rainfall.
 These can be obtained from: